Master of Science in Special Education

 In addition to the above program admission requirements, master's degree candidates must successfully complete the following requirements in order to be advanced to candidacy:

-- Achieved full (classified) admission to the M.S. in Special Education program;
+- Achieve full (classified) admission to the M.S. in Special Education program;

-- Secured approval of candidacy from the College of Education;
+- Secure approval of candidacy from the College of Education;

-Note: Advancement to candidacy must be processed prior to completion of 20 quarter units of master's degree course work.
-Students will not be permitted to take the comprehensive examination in the same quarter they are advanced to candidacy.
+Note: Advancement to candidacy must be processed prior to completion of 12 semester units of master's degree course work.
+Candidates will not be permitted to take the comprehensive examination in the same semester they are advanced to candidacy.

 Requirements for Graduation